How to Make Accessible Word Documents

 I have taken a few training courses but this was by far the most in-depth and informative.
 Toronto Transit Commission (TTC)

-By completing this webinar, participants will:
+By completing this virtual training, participants will:

 - Gain an in-depth understanding of accessible word document creation